-Practised by the Shan people of Burma and Northern Thailand, Poi Sang Long means Festival (of the) Crystal Sons and is a rite of passage ceremony undergone by boys between seven and 14 years of age.
+Practised by the Shan people of Burma and Northern Thailand, Poi Sang Long — Festival (of the) Crystal Sons — is a rite of passage ceremony undergone by boys between seven and 14 years of age.

-The three day Poi Sang Long ceremony traces it’s origins back to Buddhist legend which tells the tale of Prince Rahula, the son of Buddha, who gave up his worldly possessions to follow his fathers teachings and who became the first novice Buddhist monk and youngest ordained Buddhist monk 2,535 years ago.
+The three day Poi Sang Long ceremony traces its origins back to the tale of Prince Rahula, the son of Buddha, who gave up his worldly possessions to follow his fathers teachings, becoming the first novice Buddhist monk and youngest ordained Buddhist monk 2,535 years ago.